-- Each award mechanism allows for up to a 3-year funding program with an opportunity for renewal after the term expires.
+- Each award mechanism allows for up to a 3-year funding program with an opportunity for extension after the term expires.
 The budget must be aligned with the proposed milestones.
 Financial support will be awarded based upon the breadth and nature of the project proposed.
 Requested funds must be well justified.
 Funding will be tranched and milestone driven. - CPRIT considers equipment to be items having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit.
 Equipment not listed in the applicant's budget must be specifically approved by CPRIT subsequent to the award contract. - Texas state law limits the amount of grant funds that may be spent on indirect costs to no more than 5% of the total award amount (5.263% of the direct costs).
-Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules, which are available at www.cprit.state.tx.us. - The annual salary that an individual may receive under a CPRIT award for FY 2016 is \$200,000.
+Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules, which are available at www.cprit.state.tx.us. - The total amount of CPRIT funds allowed for an annual salary of an individual for FY 2017 is \$200,000.
 In other words, an individual may request salary proportional to the percentage effort up to a maximum of \$200,000.
+Salary amounts in excess of this limit must be paid from matching funds.
 Salary does not include fringe benefits.
-CPRIT FY 2016 is from September 1, 2015, through August 31, 2016.
+CPRIT FY 2017 is from September 1, 2016, through August 31, 2017.